What do you need to take to closing?

 Purchasing Title Insurance

-Owner’s title insurance is not required by law in Georgia; however, it is an extremely important protection for you as the owner of real property.
+Owner’s title insurance is not mandatory in Georgia.
+However, it is an extremely important protection for you as the owner of real property.
 An owner’s title insurance policy ensures that you hold an insurable title to your property.
-It’s a relatively small one-time cost, and it can protect the buyer from mistakes in title examinations and other title problems caused by prior owners of the property.
-This policy may be purchased at the time of closing through the closing attorney and may also be purchased at a later date.
+Owner’s title insurance is a relatively small one-time expense that can protect the buyer from mistakes in title examinations and other title problems prior owners of the property may have caused.
+You may purchase a policy at the time of closing through the closing attorney or at a later date.
 Your lender will most likely be purchasing a lender’s title policy.
 It is important to note that a lender’s title insurance policy does not protect you as the owner of the property, but if your lender is obtaining a policy, you may be eligible for a substantial discount on an owner’s policy.

 Obtaining a survey